tahz7/traffic_analyser/README.md

 ### features:

 The script detects if you're using apache or nginx and also automatically finds the access logs opened by them.
-Below are other features separated into four groups which you can run in conjunction with each other;
+Below are other features separated into five option groups which you can run in conjunction with each other;

 **Time Range**